Table of Contents

 - Improvement of the immune status

 The formation of the antigen-antibody complexes activates plasma proteins of the complement system.
 The complement molecules make the plasma membrane of the red blood cells become permeable and cause hemolysis of the erythrocytes.
-During this process, hemoglobin is released into the blood plasma, which can lead to kidney damages by clogging the filtration membranes.
+During this process, hemoglobin is released into the blood plasma, which can lead to kidney damage by clogging the filtration membranes.
 The acute immune response often leads to a life-threatening anaphylactic shock.

 If a person with the blood type ‘A’ receives a blood donation of the type ‘B’, a life-threatening situation can occur.